What we're buying: Steinberg UR22C audio interface

 What this means for musicians is that there will be less time between pushing a key on a synth and the resulting audio playing from the speakers.
 And yes, a USB 2.0 interface would in all likelihood handle my audio needs perfectly fine, but why downgrade when I could upgrade to USB 3.1?

 The UR22C worked perfectly fine out of the box.
-Typically I have to go into Apple's Logic Pro preferences and make some adjustments to eliminate any lag, but to my ears, I didn't even need to bother.
-I hooked up my Nord Lead 2X in stereo mode for some panning effects, set the interface to record at max bit rate and sample length, and hit record.
+Typically I have to go into Apple's Logic Pro preferences and make some adjustments to eliminate any lag, but to my ears, I didn't even need to.
+I hooked up my Nord Lead 2X in stereo mode for some panning effects, set the interface to max bit rate and sample length, and hit record.
 Even though the UR22C had to process two tracks simultaneously, I couldn't find any problems in the recordings.

-I'm looking forward to plugging my Shure Beta 57 mic into one of the unit's two combination inputs and testing out the Yamaha D-Pre preamps, which are usually only found in higher end units.
+I'm looking forward to plugging my Shure Beta 57 mic into one of the unit's two combination inputs and testing out the Yamaha D-Pre preamps, which are usually only found in higher-end units.

 In terms of build quality, the UR22C is impressive, but not quite up to snuff with my previous interface, the Presonus FireStudio Mobile.
 The UR22C is housed in an understated black and gray metal enclosure and looks natural atop my black JBL 305 monitor.
 Where the unit falls short, in my opinion, is its controls.
 The FireStudio Mobile had microswitched knobs, so changing gain setting was super intuitive.
 The only thing close offered by the UR22C is a detented 12 o'clock setting on its mix knob.
 One nice feature though is the oversized output volume knob, which makes it easy to adjust when switching between loud and quiet synth presets.